 TGbe editor: Please update the contents of the following paragraph in this subclause as shown below:

 [16789]For each Per-STA Profile subelement included in the Link Info field, the Complete Profile subfield of the STA Control field shall be set to 1 (see 35.3.3.3 (Advertisement of complete or partial per-link information)) and the Status Code field included in the STA Profile subfield of the Per-STA Profile subelement shall indicate SUCCESS if the link is accepted or the failure cause if the link is not accepted.
 The Status Code field in the (Re)Association Response frame body shall indicate, as defined in 9.4.1.9 (Status Code field), whether the link on which the (Re)Association Request frame is received is accepted or not.
-The Status Code field included in the STA Profile subfield of the Per-STA Profile subelement shall indicate DENIED_LINK_ON_WHICH_THE_(Re)ASSOCIATION_FRAME_IS_ TRANSMITTED_NOT_ACCEPTED if the Status Code is not set to REFUSED_REASON_UNSPECIFIED and the link corresponding to the Per-STA Profile subelement is not accepted only because the link on which the (Re)Association Request frame is transmitted is not accepted.
+The Status Code field included in the STA Profile subfield of the Per-STA Profile subelement shall indicate DENIED_LINK_ON_WHICH_THE_(Re)ASSOCIATION_REQUEST_FRAME_IS_ TRANSMITTED_NOT_ACCEPTED if the Status Code is not set to REFUSED_REASON_UNSPECIFIED and the link corresponding to the Per-STA Profile subelement is not accepted only because the link on which the (Re)Association Request frame is transmitted is not accepted.

 35.3.7.1.7 Advertised TID-to-link mapping in Beacon and Probe Response frames